CasparKielwein/Aaargh/Classes.md

 You aquired your knowledge of the arcane by studying ancient books and scrolls.
 Maybe you formally enrolled in a magic academy or found them in decript ruines.

 #### Eldrich Pact
-You forged a terrible pact with a powerful creature.
+You forged a terrible pact with a powerful being.
 It gave you fantastic powers, but they come with a price which could be horrible indeed.
 You cast your spells according to formal teachings and traditions.

 ## Disciplines:
 ### Fire

-#### Lvl 3: Burning Hand
+#### Lvl 3: Burning Hands
 Close blast 5
 2d8 fire damage